ozzieba/aider/aider_plus_design.md

 The PM follows a structured, predictable playbook for all development tasks, ensuring consistency and quality.
 This workflow is inspired by the successful patterns observed in the session transcripts.

 *   **Workflow Stages:**
-    1.  **Architect/Design:** The PM first directs an agent to create a design document for any non-trivial task.
+    1.  **Architect/Design:** The user starts with a simple, high-level goal.
+The PM then takes the initiative by directing an agent to analyze the request and the existing codebase to produce an opinionated, detailed design document.
+This transforms a generic prompt into a concrete proposal that the Senior Engineer can efficiently review and refine.
     2.  **Expand/Plan:** Once the design is approved by the Senior Engineer, the PM breaks it into a detailed, step-by-step implementation plan with clear tasks.
     3.  **Implement (TDD Cycle):** The PM assigns tasks to the appropriate engineers, enforcing a TDD cycle:
         a.
 An engineer writes a failing test.